 AN ACCELERATED DEATH BENEFIT FOR CHRONIC ILLNESS IS NOT LONG-TERM CARE INSURANCE NOR IS IT INTENDED TO REPLACE LONG-TERM CARE INSURANCE.
-THE ACCELERATED DEATH BENEFIT ENDORSEMENT FOR CRITICAL ILLNESS IS NOT HEALTH INSURANCE NOR IS IT INTENDED TO REPLACE HEALTH INSURANCE.

-Accelerated Death Benefit for Chronic and Terminal Illness (form TR20904), Accelerated Death Benefit Endorsement for Terminal Illness (form TR20804), and Accelerated Death Benefit Endorsement for Critical Illness (form TR197), and Premium Recovery Endorsement (form series TR211) are issued by Midland National Life Insurance Company, Administrative Office, One Sammons Plaza, Sioux Falls, SD 57193.
-Products, features, riders, endorsements or issue ages may not be available in all jurisdictions.
+Premier Term CS8 (policy form T14204), Accelerated Death Benefit for Chronic and Terminal Illness (form TR20904), Accelerated Death Benefit Endorsement for Terminal Illness (form TR20804) are issued by Midland National® Life Insurance Company, Administrative Office, One Sammons Plaza, Sioux Falls, South Dakota 57193.
+Products, features, riders, endorsements, or issues ages may not be available in all jurisdictions.
 Limitations or restrictions may apply.